p2k3m/ResumeForge/README.md

 ```

 - **`config/published-cloudfront.json`** is regenerated with the latest domain, distribution id, and timestamp.
 Commit this file (or surface it through your release notes) to broadcast the production URL.
-- If the script detects that the previously published distribution differs from the new one, it issues a `/*` invalidation so the retired distribution immediately stops caching portal assets.
+- If the script detects that the previously published distribution differs from the new one—or that the domain itself changed—it issues a `/*` invalidation so the retired distribution immediately stops caching portal assets.

 The recorded CloudFront URL is the entry point shared with users; redirect any legacy bookmarks to this domain to keep traffic on the latest deployment.